Contributed by: Shyam Sundar Ramaswami – Lead Security/Threat Researcher, Cisco

 Educating a user about malware, what it does, how it looks like and what not to click makes it a lot easier.
 The next time they see one they remember it and not click on the same.
 Courses, books, videos about the same makes a huge difference.
 Learn, Educate and share.
 These are the new age malware trends in the industry and cybersecurity researchers are building solutions to defeat the same to make the internet a better place to surf.

-If you found this interesting and wish to upskill, join Great Learning’s Stanford Advanced Computer Security Program course today and unlock your dream career.0
+If you found this interesting and wish to upskill, join Great Learning’s Stanford Advanced Computer Cyber Security Course today and unlock your dream career.0